 Though it’s one of the world’s largest wine producers, Romania remains a hidden gem when it comes to wine.
 Beyond the cheap wine sold in grocery stores throughout the city, upscale wine bars are serving solid Romanian wines including varietals like Fetească Albă, Crâmpoșie, Fetească Regală, and Feteasca Neagră.

 Part wine store and part enoteca, VINO Wines + More sells hundreds of bottles of wines from Romania and around the world.
 Owner Laura Copil welcomed us into her wine haven and plied us with quality glasses and a plate loaded with local cheese and meat.
 Is it any wonder that we fell in love at first sip?

 Vino Wines + More is located at Strada Mihai Eminescu 71, București 030167, Romania.

-We partook in two food experiences during our first few days in Bucharest as part of our participation in Experience Bucharest.
-Both experiences provide a fun, educational introduction to Romanian food in general and the Bucharest food scene in particular.
+We partook in two food experiences during our first visit to Bucharest as part of our participation in Experience Bucharest.
+Both experiences provided us with a fun, educational introduction to Romanian food in general and the Bucharest food scene in particular.

 Delish Experiences offers three different gastronomic tours that focus on Bucharest’s culinary scene as well as the city’s history, culture and traditions.
 Led by a seasoned Bucharest guide, our three-hour tour took us on a journey that included traditional Romanian peasant food, an upscale dining experience and cups of third wave coffee.

-Click here to book a Delish Experiences Food Tour.
+Book a Experiences Food Tour.

 Garlic Themed Meal